 A growing threat to our safety

-Road rage is a growing problem which claims thousands of lives around the United States every year.
+Road rage is a growing problem that claims thousands of lives around the United States every year.
 A survey conducted by the American Automobile Association (AAA) found that nearly 80% of respondents reported feeling road rage at some point in the past 12 months.
-In the same survey, two thirds of drivers stated that they believe road rage to be a growing problem and 90% felt that aggressive drivers pose a considerable threat to their physical safety.
+In the same survey, two-thirds of drivers stated that they believe road rage to be a growing problem and 90% felt that aggressive drivers pose a considerable threat to their physical safety.